Call4Cloud | MMP-C | Autopilot | Device Preparation

 Base64 Encode and Decode – Online

-It’s obvious you need the have the agentexecutor.log and the intunemanagementextension.log when you need to start troubleshooting so removing only the sensitive information from both log files will be the second-best option.
-Not the best, as you need to make sure there isn’t anything stored in it, in the first place.
+It’s obvious you need the agentexecutor.log and the intunemanagementextension.log when you need to start troubleshooting, so removing only the sensitive information from both log files will be the second-best option.
+It’s not the best, as you need to make sure nothing is stored in them in the first place.

 3. Fixing the Registry Reports